Mateuzs/bibtex-parser/README.md

 Basic option this app can take:

--a <name> : takes an author name You want to filter by
+-a '<name>' : takes an author name You want to filter by
 -f <address> : takes the bibtex file address
 -c <category> : takes a category You want to filter by
 -h : shows help